Psychological warfare: Vietnam War

+21st century

 The CIA made extensive use of Contra soldiers to destabilize the Sandinista government in Nicaragua.
 The CIA used psychological warfare techniques against the Panamanians by delivering unlicensed TV broadcasts.
 The United States government has used propaganda broadcasts against the Cuban government through TV Marti, based in Miami, Florida.
 However, the Cuban government has been successful at jamming the signal of TV Marti.

 In the Iraq War, the United States used the shock and awe campaign to psychologically maim and break the will of the Iraqi Army to fight.

 In cyberspace, social media has enabled the use of disinformation on a wide scale.
 Analysts have found evidence of doctored or misleading photographs spread by social media in the Syrian Civil War and 2014 Russian military intervention in Ukraine, possibly with state involvement.
-Military and governments have engaged in psychological operations (PSYOP) and informational warfare (IO) on social networking platforms to regulate foreign propaganda, which includes countries like the US, Russia, and China.
+Military and governments have engaged in psychological operations (PSYOP) and informational warfare (IW) on social networking platforms to regulate foreign propaganda, which includes countries like the US, Russia, and China.

 In 2022, Meta and the Stanford Internet Observatory found that over five years people associated with the U.S. military, who tried to conceal their identities, created fake accounts on social media systems including Balatarin, Facebook, Instagram, Odnoklassniki, Telegram, Twitter, VKontakte and YouTube in an influence operation in Central Asia and the Middle East.
 Their posts, primarily in Arabic, Farsi and Russian, criticized Iran, China and Russia and gave pro-Western narratives.
 Data suggested the activity was a series of covert campaigns rather than a single operation.

-In operations in the South and East China Seas, both the United States and China have been engaged in "Cognitive Warfare", which involves both displays of force, staged photographs and sharing of disinformation.
+In operations in the South and East China Seas, both the United States and China have been engaged in "cognitive warfare", which involves displays of force, staged photographs and sharing disinformation.
+The start of the public use of "cognitive warfare" as a clear movement occurred in 2013 with China's political rhetoric.

-Methods
+Examples of the term

 Most modern uses of the term psychological warfare refer to the following military methods: